 In a recent interview, Neil Parsons, owner of Design Build Pros, was asked about 8 desirable New Jersey home features that many buyers are seeking.
 These features add value in selling a home and provide comfort and enjoyment for the current owners.
 Below are the items posed to Neil and his thoughts on them with relevance to current homeowner design build remodeling project requests.
 Continue reading

-Building a NJ wine cellar can be a very exciting proposition for just about anyone.
+Building a wine room can be a very exciting proposition for just about anyone.
 The commitment to build a wine cellar usually means you’ve already built up your wine collection to a point where you need a place to store all of those bottles, and having that many bottles of good wine is a joy all on its own.
 Of course, having all those wine bottles also means that you’ve spent a great deal of money on all of them, so you probably aren’t looking to skimp on costs for the wine cellar itself.
 All that said, you definitely don’t want to overspend when it comes to building your wine cellar either.

 Is it time to start remodeling your kitchen?
 You’d be surprised at just how much happier you are when your kitchen is a place you actually enjoy spending time in.
 Think about it – you prepare your family’s meals in there, the stuff that keeps them well-fueled and healthy.
 Isn’t it in your best interest to make that space into an area where you actually want to spend time in?
 We certainly think so.